ianmclinden/CodeGolf/README.md

 Sometimes a golf requires only printing the value.
 In this case, the framework provides a way of testing a print-only function.
 The following example illustrates automated validation of the golf 'challenge' of printing "racecar" plus two numbers to standard out.

-In `statics.h` we'll add our expected output string.
+In `test_values.h` we'll add our expected output string.
 ```C
 char racecar[] = "racecar19";
 ```